Certified Nurse Aide (CNA)

-Payment for online courses must be received at least one week before the course begins.
+Online courses must be paid in full at least one week before the course begins.

-Payment for traditional courses must be received by 3pm the Friday before class begins.
+Traditional courses must be paid in full by 3pm the Friday before class begins.

 Short term classes, including short term general education classes, summer classes and online classes are non-refundable.

-To request core course information, or to be placed on the mailing list for the course that you are interested in, please contact Jana Donnelly, RN via e-mail (email@example.com) or via phone (785-623-6151) or Hays Administration at (785-625-2437) for the Hays campus and Roxie Hake, via e-mail (firstname.lastname@example.org) or via phone (785-738-9095) for the Beloit campus.
-Please make sure to clearly indicate which class you are requesting information on and include your name, address, phone number, and e-mail address.
+To request core course information, or if you have any questions, please contact Jana Donnelly, RN via email (firstname.lastname@example.org) or via phone (785-623-6151).
+Please be sure to clearly indicate which class you are requesting information on and include your name, address, phone number and email address.

 |Course Code||Course Name||Credits|